IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 Congratulations!
 You are ready to play with Cloud Pak for Watson AIOps!

-## Install Cloud Pak for Watson AIOps from the command line
+## Installing Cloud Pak for Watson AIOps from the command line

 ### Log in to Argo CD (CLI)

 Make sure that the Argo CD CLI (`argocd` command) is installed.
 For more information, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/cli_installation/).

-Then run following commands to log in to Argo CD:
+Then run the following commands to log in to Argo CD:

 ```sh
 argo_route=openshift-gitops-server